oking02/signapse-test/README.md

 ## To Use

+Make sure a valid token for the raw number generator is set using the envar `SIGNAPSE_TOKEN`

-Run
+### Run

 `go run github.com/oking02/signapse-test/cmd/app`

-This will start a server on localhost:3000.
+This will start a server on `localhost:3000`.

 To change the port set the `HTTP_PORT` enviroment variable